Bridging Binarization: Causal Inference with Dichotomized Continuous Exposures

 \section{Introduction}

-Causal inference methodology historically has considered settings with binary treatment variables.
+Causal inference methodology historically has considered settings with binary exposure variables.
 For example, Neyman focused on estimating the average treatment effect (ATE), which compares the average outcome under treatment to the average outcome under no treatment \cite{rubin_neymans_2015}.
-The ATE continues to be a popular target parameter in causal literature focused on binary treatments.
+The ATE continues to be a popular target parameter in causal literature focused on binary exposures.
 However, across a variety of disciplines, there is growing interest in quantifying the effects of continuous exposures.
 For example, recent research has explored the causal effects of income inequality \cite{shimonovich_assessing_2022}, alcohol consumption \cite{zhou_alcohol_2022}, and pesticide use \cite{hu_long-_2015}.

-The ATE is not defined for a continuous exposure; however, one popular method of quantifying the causal effect of a continuous exposure is by binarizing or dichotimizing the treatment variable, which enables researchers to target a parameter somewhat akin to the ATE.
+The ATE is not defined for continuous exposures; however, one popular method of quantifying the causal effect of a continuous exposure is to binarize or dichotomize the exposure variable, which enables researchers to target a parameter somewhat akin to the ATE.
 This method involves creating a new dummy variable that equals 1 when the exposure of interest is within some range of values and 0 otherwise.
 Then, researchers calculate the ATE using this new dummy variable as the exposure.
-We term this estimand the``binarized ATE."
+We term this estimand the ``binarized ATE" (BATE).

-What does this look like in practice?
-A 2015 paper by Hu et al. investigated the relationship between pesticide exposure and health effects in Chinese farmers \cite{hu_long-_2015}.
-Individuals were divided into two groups: those with relatively high pesticide exposure levels (more than 50 pesticide applications in 2009-2011) and those with relatively low pesticide exposure levels (less than 50 pesticide applications in the same three year period).
+An example of this practice can be found in a 2015 paper by Hu et al., where the authors investigated the relationship between pesticide exposure and health effects in Chinese farmers \cite{hu_long-_2015}.
+Individuals were divided into two groups: those with relatively high pesticide exposure levels (more than 50 pesticide applications in 2009--2011) and those with relatively low pesticide exposure levels (less than 50 pesticide applications in the same three year period).
 The researchers implemented a regression estimator including baseline covariates.
-They found evidence suggestive of some causal relationship between ``high'' vs. ``low'' levels of pesticide use and abnormal health test results (including blood tests, nerve conduction studies, and neurological exams).
+They found evidence suggestive of some causal relationship between ``high'' versus ``low'' levels of pesticide use and abnormal health test results (including blood tests, nerve conduction studies, and neurological exams).